daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /DOCKER_COMPOSE.md

 4. Viewing the Container Logs `docker-compose logs -f web`

+5. Ruuning commands
+- In a new, throwaway container `docker-compose run --rm <service name> <some command>`
+- Run a one-off command in an existing container `docker-compose exec <service name> <some command>`

-5. Rebuilding images (Needed when you modify gemfile, dockerfile or add other dependecies)
+6. Rebuilding images (Needed when you modify gemfile, dockerfile or add other dependecies)
 - `docker-compose build web`

-6. Cleaning
+7. Cleaning
 - A single container `docker-compose rm`
 - All containers `docker container prune`
 - All images `docker image prune`
 - Free up all resources `docker system prune`

+8. STARTING OUR WHOLE APP (ALL SERVICES)
+- `docker-compose up`